Adolfo Ochagavía

 As to myself, this week I started working on my next engagement, sponsored by Stormshield to enhance Quinn (the community-driven QUIC implementation in Rust).
 I’ll be resurrecting this PR as a first step, and if everything goes well will stay around for a few months to improve the library some more.
 I’ll make sure to write about it when there is more to tell!

-In the meantime, if you have any comments, suggestions, ideas, etc. you want to share, feel free to contact me (details are in the Hire me page).
+In the meantime, if you have any comments, suggestions, ideas, etc. you want to share, feel free to contact me (details are in the Consulting page).
 You can also discuss on HN.

 Less sexy than the above, but not less important, was figuring out how to properly test everything.
 Since my first approach to Rust, back in 2014, the Rust ecosystem has come a long way, and we currently have a bunch of very useful crates to aid with testing.
 Here are a few that proved especially usfeul: